kncos/tandapay-smart-contract-api/README.md

-# TandaPay Smart Contract Wrapper, experiment 2
+# TandaPay Smart Contract Wrapper, (typescript experiment 2)

 This is the 2nd typescript experiment with creating a wrapper around the TandaPay smart contract.
 So far, the development of this is going well and it can evolve into being a complete layer 1 solution for the app.
 The current architecture idea is:
 - **Layer 1**: A wrapper around the TP smart contract which exposes an API that enables programmatic interactions with instances of the smart contract that are deployed on the blockchain.